Hesam-Moradkhani/EEG-Motor-Imagery-SPWVD-CNN/README.md

-# EEG Motor Imagery Classification using SPWVD and CNNs
+# EEG Motor Imagery Classification using SPWVD and CNN

-In this project, I've used Deep learning for 4-class motor imagery EEG classification using Smoothed Pseudo Wigner–Ville Distribution (SPWVD) time-frequency representations and Convolutional Neural Networks (CNNs) on the BCI Competition IV-2a dataset.
+In this project, I've used Deep learning for 4-class motor imagery EEG classification using Smoothed Pseudo Wigner–Ville Distribution (SPWVD) time-frequency representations and Convolutional Neural Network (CNN) on the BCI Competition IV-2a dataset.

+I used SPWVD to transform EEG signals into TFR images.
+EEG data from 3 motor cortex channels (C3,C4,Cz) with 1-D data were converted into TFR images (2-D data) having the size of 256 × 256 pixels.
+Unlike my previous project, CSP+LDA, this approach leverages time-frequency representations + CNNs to automatically learn discriminative patterns from EEG signals.

 ### Main Contributions: